Monday, December 1, 2008

 Gentlemen, I urge you to engrave this on the template of your memories: there are thousands of diseases in this world, but Medical Science only has an empirical cure for twenty six of them.
 The rest is...guesswork.’
 Erich Segal in Doctors.

-Graduating from Harvard himself this is one of the best writings of Eric Segal centering around the lives of Harvard medical students.
-This is one of my all time favourite writings.
+Graduating from Harvard himself this is one of the best works of Erich Segal centering around the lives of Harvard medical students.
+This is one of my all time favourite books.
 The story is based on the two central characters Barney Livingstone and Laura Castellano.
 It has Kenneth who rises above racial discrimination to excel in his field..
 It has Seth who is a mad genius..
 All in all it is a book about doctors who lead such a glamorous yet unglamorous life.......

 The book is written in a simple and lucid language.
-You don't need the oxford dictionary by ur
+You don't need the oxford dictionary by your

-All in all doctors is one of the great master peaces written by none other than a legend itself.
+All in all 'Doctors' is one of the great master pieces written by none other than a legend himself.
 It is one of the best books I have read .
-And when you do close the book you are going to be enthralled by its great plot and storyline. so enjoy!
+And when you do close the book you are going to have the fuzzy feeling you have after you finish reading a book with a great plot and story-line.
+So enjoy!

 Friday, September 26, 2008